Public transport in Istanbul: Funicular

 Istanbul is served by three underground funicular railways, of very different ages and styles.

 The older of these lines is the Tünel.
 This line is the oldest underground metro line in continental Europe, and the second in the world after London.
 The Tünel is 573 m long with an altitude difference of 60 m and no intermediate stations between Karaköy and Tünel Square.
 It has been continuously in service since 1875.
 It was originally steam-powered with two wooden trains serving parallel tracks.
 It was modernized in 1971.
 Today the line is single-track with a passing loop, electrically powered and runs on rubber tyres with rebuilt ex-RATP MP 55 vehicles.
 A trip takes approximately 1.5 minutes.
 About 15,000 people use the line each day.

 Unlike the modern one below which runs at strictly five-minute intervals, this one has a less regular schedule.

 Opened in June 2006, a second modern funicular line, the Kabataş-Taksim Funicular, is operated by Ulaşım A.Ş. and connects the Seabus port and tram stop of Kabataş with the metro station at Taksim Square.
 It is about 600 meters long and climbs approximately 60 meters in 110 seconds.

 In October 2022 the newest funicular line the F4 (Istanbul Metro) Boğaziçi Üni./Hisarüstü-Aşiyan funicular line opened and operated by Ulaşım A.Ş.
-It connects with M6 (İstanbul Metro) line at Boğaziçi University.
+It connects with M6 (Istanbul Metro) line at Boğaziçi University.

 Bus rapid transit (BRT)

 The bus rapid transit (BRT) system in Istanbul is called Metrobüs.
 The construction of the Metrobüs BRT line began in 2005.
 The first line runs between Avcılar and Söğütlüçeşme.
 This line is 41.5 km long and has 35 stations, which are located on Istanbul's Main Highway, called the D 100.
-It is currently operated with Mercedes Capacity, Mercedes-Benz Citaro, and some Phileas buses.
-Daily ridership is 715.000 passenger.
+It is currently operated with Mercedes Capacity, Mercedes-Benz Citaro, Akia Ultra LF25, Otokar Kent XL.
+Ridership is 715.000 passengers per day.

 An extension to Beylikdüzü opened in 2012.